The Cabinet is composed of the following members:

 Nancy Stearns Bercaw has worked in higher education for more than two decades and in many leadership roles.
 Before joining AU as Chief of Staff in July 2017, Nancy served in high-level communications at the University of Vermont's College of Medicine in the United States.
 From 2014-2015, she worked as the content coordinator for Khalifa University in Abu Dhabi.

-As Cheif of Staff, Nancy serves as the chancellor's primary strategic liaison with University and its constituencies.
+As Chief of Staff, Nancy serves as the Chancellor's primary strategic liaison with University and its constituencies.
 This includes performing special assignments through ad-hoc task forces, incubating new strategic initiatives, ensuring AU strategic priorities are implemented in a timely and accurate manner, ensuring that the Office of the Chancellor is welcoming, resourceful and responsive to faculty, students, employees, alumni, friends and guests of the University.

 She is also the author of “Dryland” about her experiences in the UAE and around the world.
 In 2009, Nancy was inducted into the Athletic Hall of Fame at the University of South Florida (USF) where she was a National Champion swimmer and qualified for the Olympic Trials.
 She graduated from USF with a degree in English Education and has taught in Kenya and South Korea.